tagtogorg/tagtog-doc/API_documents_v1.md

 </div>

 <div class="two-third-col">
+  <h4>Examples: import pre-annotated text</h4>

   <div id="tabs-container">
   <ul class="tabs-menu">
     <li class="current"><a href="#tab-1-file">Python</a></li>
   </ul>
   <div class="tab">
   <p class="code-desc">This example shows how to upload a preannotated document (txt file + ann.json) to tagtog.
-In this case we write the content of the ann.json file, but you could easily point to a existing ann.json file.
-Make sure the ann.json is well formated.
-The format used is <code>default-plus-annjson</code>.</p>
+The format used is <code>default-plus-annjson</code>.
+In this case, we write the content of the ann.json file, but you could easily point to a existing ann.json file.
+Make sure the ann.json is well formated.</p>
   <div id="tab-2-file" class="tab-content" style="display: block" markdown="1">
   ```python